paulb00th/galapagos/content/our-diving/our-other-day-dive-sites.md

 Between 07.00 and 08.00, you take a 45-minute car ride north from Puerto Ayora to the ‘Itabaca Channel’ close to Baltra Island.
 From here the boat will depart to your selected destination/s (for example, Bartolome/Cousins, North Seymour/Mosquera, Mosquera/Daphne, Gordon Rocks).
 The boat run time will varying between 25 minutes and 1 hour and 30 minutes in each direction, depending on the site/s you have nominated.

 **Model 2**
-Your chosen destination/s is located to the south or east of Santa Cruz island, (for example, Gordon Rocks, Santa Fe and Floreana), in which case, between 07.00 and 08.00, your boat will depart directly from the harbor in Puerto Ayora and the run time will be between 1 and 2 hours in each direction.
+Your chosen destination/s is located to the south or east of Santa Cruz Island, (for example, Gordon Rocks, Santa Fe and Floreana), in which case, between 07.00 and 08.00, your boat will depart directly from the harbour in Puerto Ayora and the run time will be between 1 and 2 hours in each direction.

 *In either circumstance, participants complete two dives during the trip and enjoy snacks during the dive interval and lunch at the end of the second dive.
 You are generally returned to your accommodation between 15.30 and 16.00 hrs., depending on the destination and vessel involved.*